 R32 is also a single-component gas, as opposed to its predecessors which were combined-component gases.
 This is what makes it easier to handle and simpler to recycle and reuse.
 And while it requires more specialist handling than other refrigerants, this is a small disadvantage compared to all the benefits that it brings.
 And one final thing: if you are worried that it’s so new that it has not been tried and tested yet, you would think wrong.
 It has been in use for the last two years and there are over 10 million units already installed and operating in Japan alone.

 For more details on R32 and how it can benefit you, or for a quote on installation, servicing, or maintenance of air conditioning units, all you need to do is get in touch with JP Air Conditioning.
-We are on 020 8333 1191 or at for a chat or to make an appointment.
+We are on 02083331191 or at email@example.com for a chat or to make an appointment.